 Attended Hazeltine Elementary, Fulton Junior High, Oliver Wendell Holmes Junior High, James Monroe High School, Van Nuys High School (graduated 1986), and West Valley Adult Education.

 My public education meant a lot to me.
 I learned how to read and write and do math.
 I also learned content in a number of different subjects.
-In elementary school, I played the Ukulele with 30 of my classmates and in junior and high school I learned how things work and how to fix things in shop classes.
+In elementary school, I played the Ukulele with 30 of my classmates and in junior and high school shop classes and then later at West Valley Adult Education center I learned how things work and how to fix things.
 I remember my time in classes during the 1970s and 1980s well.
 I also met many great friends.
-For example, my friend Pat and I regularly work on community projects together.
+For example, my friend Pat and I regularly still work on community projects together.
 I also developed a love of learning, something that took me on an educational journey to Los Angeles Valley College, Sonoma State University, San Francisco State University, and UC, Santa Barbara.
 I have taught in California, Washington DC, Colorado, and Mexico.
 I currently teach history at El Camino College in Torrance and published my first book, Housing the City by the Bay: Tenant Activism, Civil Rights, and Class Politics in San Francisco (2019).

 For decades, LAUSD has also provided adult education (and until 1969 Community College) classes, everything from English as a Second Language and cake decorating to government.
-The district provided classes that trained workers for the major industries in southern California–agriculture, aerospace, entertainment, and manufacturing.
+The district provided classes that trained workers for the major industries in southern California–agriculture, aerospace and electronics, welding, entertainment, and manufacturing.
 Other classes contributed to the cultural and intellectual development of students, enriching their lives with language, cooking, and music.
-It was viewed by the district and students alike as a crucial part of citizenship.
+Such educational opportunities have been viewed by the district and students alike as a crucial part of citizenship.

 For California, the public education system has taught residents who in turn have contributed to the largest economy in the nation and some of the most important technological developments.
 LAUSD has trained and inspired some of the best minds and people who have become great scholars, educators, scientists and doctors, and innovators.
 For many, the LAUSD adult education program has offered a first or second or even third chance to students to learn, grow, and obtain knowledge and skills.